Kat Abughazaleh: Political positions

 Abughazaleh approves of Schakowsky's voting record, but calls for electing "representatives who face the same challenges we do" (such as high rents and the high cost of health insurance) and have had similar experiences (such as school shooting drills).
 Abughazaleh also criticizes Schakowsky's role in Democratic leadership: "if your party is not aligning with your values, which, based on her voting record, it isn't, you need to be more outspoken" in opposing the current administration, such as by employing "any legislative or parliamentary procedure they can use to gum up the works" as well as physically "putting their bodies between Elon Musk and any government building".
-In her view, "you have people like Schakowsky who have done a lot more than other people in Congress — but it's still not working" because "the Democratic Party has prioritized decorum and its own structure over actually representing democracy".
+In her view, "you have people like Schakowsky who have done a lot more than other people in Congress—but it's still not working" because "the Democratic Party has prioritized decorum and its own structure over actually representing democracy".
 In a text message from her campaign, Abughazaleh accused Schakowsky of accepting donations from organizations that excuse "Israeli aggression", and promised to vote against US military aid to Israel as long as the Gaza war continued.

 In her initial campaign announcement, Abughazaleh explained that she "[did not] think that the Democratic Party right now [was] doing enough".
 News outlets and Abughazaleh herself connected her campaign with the "widespread frustration" with the Democratic Party's leadership among its progressive members, particularly after Donald Trump's rise.
-She also criticized the party for "just continually not listening to voters, not considering any other solutions [...]
+She also criticized the party for "just continually not listening to voters, not considering any other solutions ...
 There's a lot of talk about being a big tent, but it feels like they're only extending that tent to the right, and they're kicking the rest of us out".

-Abughazaleh states that she does not intend to be a career politician and is not interested in staying in office indefinitely, should she win.
+Abughazaleh stated that she does not intend to be a career politician and is not interested in staying in office indefinitely, should she win.
 She has said that, to give the next generation a chance to lead, she would want to serve no more than five terms (ten years).

 Personal life

 Abughazaleh lived in Washington, D.C., until she and her partner, Ben Collins, moved to Chicago, Illinois, in July 2024.
-The move was prompted by Collins' new role as CEO of Global Tetrahedron, the company that owns the satirical newspaper The Onion, which is headquartered in Chicago.
+The move was prompted by Collins's new role as CEO of Global Tetrahedron, the company that owns the satirical newspaper The Onion, which is headquartered in Chicago.
 She has since said that they moved on very short notice.
-In the 2024 presidential election, Abughazaleh voted in Washington, D.C. rather than Illinois.
+Abughazaleh is openly bisexual.
+In January 2026 after missing a virtual forum with Indivisible Edgewater, Abughazaleh revealed in a statement to social media that she has narcolepsy.